 Have you woken with neck pain from sleeping in an awkward position?
-Often this ache is nothing more than annoyance, but it can sometimes be extremely painful.
+Often this ache is nothing more than an annoyance, but it can sometimes be extremely painful.

 Occasional neck pain from sleeping incorrectly is a common issue.

 Deep in sleep, your head can fall into a position that puts unnecessary stress upon your neck muscles.
-After a bit, your neck can get agitated.
+After a bit, your neck may get agitated.
 Your sleeping brain might do you a solid and command your body to reposition itself so that your neck gets a little relief.
-Alternatively, you may just ignore the agitation, exacerbating the strain.
+Alternatively, you ignore the agitation, exacerbating the strain.
 As a result, you’ve got a pain in the neck the next morning.
 Damn you, sleeping brain!

 There’s a lot of different things you can do to avoid this sort of neck strain in the future: change your sleeping position, try a new pillow or even, god-forbid… exercise!

 But What Can Be Done about the Neck Pain I’m Feeling Right Now?

 You’re probably not very interested in exercise right now.
 You need quick relief!
 Any of the following tips can go a long way to eliminating that pain in the neck:

 Give Your Neck a Rest